 For example, hotels offer discounts for showing up before evening rush hours.
 Airlines offer discounted tickets for choosing alternative dates.

 Additionally, senior citizens can save money by cutting unnecessary insurance.
-For example, when you’re no longer working you can cancel disability insurance.
+For example, if you’re no longer employed, when you’re no longer working you can cancel your disability insurance.

 At some places, you’ll get discounts automatically because you’re a senior.
 Restaurants, clothing stores, and hotels offer these types of discounts.
 Most states also allow seniors 65+ to freeze their property taxes.
 Whether you’re a high-income earner or not, there are plenty of senior perks to choose from.